-- Addressing the currently inconsistent policy and support for agroforestry, as well as improving the approach to defining and measuring implementation.
-As the model demonstrates, once the capital costs for agroforestry and farm woodland are funded, most of the systems deliver long-term performance.
-EWCO provides generous support for farm woodlands, the same is now needed for agroforestry. - Basing policy support schemes on both income forgone and the value of the public goods provided by these systems.
+- Improving the consistency of policy and support for agroforestry, as well as improving the approach to defining and measuring implementation.
+As the model demonstrates, once the capital costs for agroforestry and farm woodland are funded, most of the systems deliver longterm performance.
+SFGS provides generous support for farm woodlands, the same is now needed for agroforestry. - Basing policy support schemes on both income foregone and the value of the public goods provided by these systems.
 Blended private funding sources will help provide an effective way to compensate land managers for these public goods. - Adoption of whole farm planning that assesses the woody assets already on-farm and supports their integration into the farming system.
 All regulation and public payments for all trees on farms should be based on this whole farm plan and be accessed via a single source in future. - A regulatory framework for trees on farms that reflects integration opportunities and allows farmers to build trees into the rotation, or layer their systems, e.g. controlled livestock grazing in woodlands, whilst balancing the requirement for permanence of some systems such as wood pasture.

 - Rewarding farmers for the existing and enhanced public benefits that are being provided by the trees on their farm, to help build confidence that public benefits will be rewarded in the long-term. - Capacity building and knowledge transfer so that farmers build confidence as 'tree farmers' and foresters help make farm forestry viable on behalf of farmers. - Support for the technical development necessary to better deal with scale issues on farm, for instance the costs of production and processing and investment in market development issues, relevant to agroforestry and farm woodland systems. - The whole farm approach for public funding should also be the basis for accessing private payments for natural capital.
-Government has an important role in establishing the governance framework for these voluntary markets.
+Government has an important role in establishing the governance framework for these voluntary markets. - While the model does not currently include crofts as a farm type, the integration of trees and woodlands into crofting systems offers significant opportunities for crofters and therefore grants should be made available for these systems under the Crofting Agricultural Grant Scheme.